We can supply the following.

 “Every geotechnical design is to some extent hypothetical and every construction job involving earth or rock runs the risk of encountering surprises.
 These circumstances are the inevitable result of working with materials created by nature… by processes seldom resulting in uniform conditions.
 The inability of exploratory procedures to detect in advance all the possibly significant properties and conditions of natural materials requires the designer to make assumptions that may be at variance with reality and the constructor to choose equipment and construction procedures without full knowledge of what might be encountered.
-Field observations, including quantitative measurements obtained by field instrumentation, provide the means by which the geotechnical engineering can design a project to be safe and efficient, and the constructor can execute the work with safety and economy. “
+Field observations, including quantitative measurements obtained by field instrumentation, provide the means by which the geotechnical engineer can design a project to be safe and efficient, and the constructor can execute the work with safety and economy. “

 Ralph B Peck, 1988